 - Congress Bundestag Youth Exchange (CBYX): Initiated in 1983, the Congress-Bundestag Youth Exchange (CBYX) program is jointly funded and managed by the U.S. and German governments.
 CBYX provides 350 scholarships for U.S. high school students, high school graduates in vocational fields, and young professionals for an academic year home-stay program.

 - Future Leaders Exchange (FLEX): Established in 1992, the Future Leaders Exchange (FLEX) program strives to improve mutual understanding and develop and strengthen long-term relationships between citizens of the U.S. and citizens of the countries of Eastern Europe and Eurasia.
 The program supports the exchange of high school students from 21 Eastern European and Eurasian countries to the U.S. for a year-long, academic homestay experience.

-We all can get involved, whether by welcoming an international student, living abroad, or supporting intercultural exchange in our communities.
+We all can get involved, whether by welcoming an international student, living abroad, engaging in virtual exchange, or supporting intercultural exchange in our communities.
+While we’re all hopeful and eager to meet in person, we can still engage in public diplomacy.
 We all can be cultural ambassadors and diplomats of the people.
 Because that’s what public diplomacy focuses on—the people who will change governments, policies, and, ultimately, the world.